MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-requirements.md

 ## Target Azure Stack HCI cluster and VM requirements

-- The target Azure Stack HCI cluster OS must be version 22H2 or later.
+- The target Azure Stack HCI cluster OS must be version 23H2 or later.

 - You can discover and migrate standalone VMs on standalone (non-clustered) Hyper-V hosts.
 However, standalone VMs hosted on clustered Hyper-V hosts cannot be discovered or migrated.
-To migrate these VMs, they need to be [made highly available](https://www.thomasmaurer.ch/2013/01/how-to-make-an-existing-hyper-v-virtual-machine-highly-available/) (HA) first.
+To migrate these VMs, they need to be [made highly available](https://www.thomasmaurer.ch/2013/01/how-to-make-an-existing-hyper-v-virtual-machine-highly-available/) first.

 - Before you begin, for all Windows VMs, bring all the disks online and persist the drive letter.
 For more information, see how to [configure a SAN policy](/azure/migrate/prepare-for-migration#configure-san-policy) to bring the disks online.